DYDevelop/U-shape-Family-Medical-Bechmarks/README.md

 ##### News 🥰

 - CMUNeXt is now on this repo ! 😘
-- Added K-fold Validation for training
+- Added K-fold validation for training
 - Added multiclass segmentation training
 - Added patience to early stop training
 - Modified validation based on DSC